pg_restore ran in an isolated container in

 - Priority email and private Slack channel

-Storage overage. €0.40/GB per month on Starter, €0.25 on Pro and Founding.
+Storage overage. €0.40/GB per month on Starter, €0.25 on Pro, €0.20 on Team.
 Cold-tier storage (90+ day retention) priced separately.

 Built by an infrastructure engineer, not a marketer.